 Knowledge Transfer Programme

+The Knowledge Transfer Programme aims to create knowledge platforms that straddle the researcher-practitioner divide and are better positioned to develop nuanced policy responses to complex urban sustainability challenges facing Cape Town.
+Through these knowledge platforms new and different knowledge’s will be brought to bear on policy-making processes and the legibility of these processes, to those not directly involved, will be increased.
 The purpose of the Knowledge Transfer Programme is to explore institutional collaboration between the university and municipal authorities, in the interest of sustainable and just cities.
 The project has been running since 2012, and is currently in its second phase.

 The first phase involved 4 PhD researchers being embedded in various departments within the City of Cape Town.
 In addition, a writers exchange was organised where academics and municipal officials co-authored academic articles.
 Given the success of phase one – in academic output and influencing policy – a second phase was conceived.

 Two PhD researchers (Sean Cooke and Craig Davies) have been embedded in the City of Cape Town in the Transport and Development Authority and in 2018 will be commencing the second year of their PhDs.
 In support of the research, a transit-oriented development (TOD) working group will be convened in collaboration with other embedded researchers, academics from the Centre for Transport Studies at UCT and members of the Gauteng City Region Observatory (GCRO) who are also working on TOD.